dragonfax/rnote/features/README.md

 * entering a line of input here and there.

 So the step code shouldn't actually be using the modules in this gem directly.
-But instead interacting soley with the 'evernote' command.
+But instead interacting soley with the 'rnote' command.
 And doing so by referencing other step definitions.